The Three Best Beginner Investing Books

 [This post about the best beginner investing books may contain affiliate links at no cost to you]

 Investing doesn’t have to be intimidating.
 If you’ve tried to learn about it and failed then maybe you just didn’t look in the right places.
 I wanted to take the time to talk about the best beginner investing books.
 It’s a common question and an apt one.
 Learning about investing can be complicated.
 However, it doesn’t have to be to yield results.

-Reading is one of the best ways to learn about investing.
+Reading an entry-level book is one of the best ways to learn about investing.
 There’s nothing better than a book when it comes to getting your investing feet wet.
 A solid book can be the best investment you make in your future self but it’s important that you choose the right one to start.

 The best part is that you can do it for free if you use your local library or Overdrive/Libby.
 That way you can have more money to save!